yeasy/easyOVS/README.md

 such as list their ports, dump their flows and add/del some flows in a smart style with color!

-If using in OpenStack environment (Currently tested from the Havana to Juno release), easyOVS will associate the ports with the vm MAC/IP and VLAN Tag information, and the iptables rules for vm.
+If using in OpenStack environment (Currently tested from the Havana to the Juno release), easyOVS will associate the ports with the vm MAC/IP and VLAN Tag information, and the iptables rules for vm.

-#Installation and Usage
+# Installation and Usage
 Download the latest version and install.

 `git clone https://github.com/yeasy/easyOVS.git && sudo bash ./easyOVS/util/install.sh`